Ouxsoft/LivingMarkup/docs/index.md

 ### `Attributes`
 A Handler can feature a Document's element name attribute to specify the object's class name.
 An Element's id attribute may be numerical to load Arguments.
-The PXP director is passed a loaded Document, a list Handlers, and Hooks.
+The LivingMarkup director is passed a loaded Document, a list Handlers, and Hooks.
 It finds and instantiate Elements using Handlers.
 Then, the Director iterates through the Hooks making call to Element's with those methods.
 Afterwards, the processed Document is returned.